Unity-Technologies/ml-agents/docs/Profiling-Python.md

 # Profiling in Python

-ML-Agents provides a lightweight profiling system, in order to identity hotspots in the training process and help spot regressions from changes.
+As part of the ML-Agents tookit, we provide a lightweight profiling system, in order to identity hotspots in the training process and help spot regressions from changes.

 Timers are hierarchical, meaning that the time tracked in a block of code can be further split into other blocks if desired.
 This also means that a function that is called from multiple places in the code will appear in multiple